kotlinx/ast/README.md

 * for `antlr-optimized` [ExampleMain.kt](grammar-kotlin-parser-antlr-optimized/src/test/kotlin/kotlinx/ast/example/ExampleMain.kt)

 ## Using with Gradle
 `kotlinx.ast` is accessible on Maven & Gradle through Jitpack.
-In jitpack basically you can use every commit or tag as a version number.
+In Jitpack basically you can use every commit or tag as a version number.
 You can find recent versions on the Jitpack page for `kotlinx.ast`.

 You have to add this line to `settings.gradle.kts`: (otherwise, the jars are not resolved):
 ```